1platform/onebe/docs/classes/Middlewares_ErrorHandlerMiddleware.ErrorHandlerMiddleware.md

 ▪ `Static` `Protected` **\_beforeHandler**: [`ErrorHandlerFunction`](../modules/Middlewares_ErrorHandlerMiddleware.md#errorhandlerfunction)[] = `[]`

-A list of handlers to be ran before the Error Handler Middleware
+A list of error handler functions to be run before the final Error Handler Middleware.

 ## Methods